Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 In our analogy,
 The base case is when there are no more steps to climb.

-If there's only one step, you climb it, and you're done.
+If there's only one step,
+You climb it, and you're done.
-If there are no steps, you're already at the top!
+If there are no steps,
+You're already at the top!

 ```cs
 void ClimbSteps(int n)